dyne/just-auth/README.md

 ## License

-This Free and Open Source research and development activity is funded by the European Commission in the context of Collective Awareness Platforms for Sustainability and Social Innovation (CAPSSI) grants nr.610349 and nr.687922.
+This Free and Open Source research and development activity is funded by the European Commission in the context of Collective Awareness Platforms for Sustainability and Social Innovation (CAPSSI).

 ## Running the tests